Explore Course Options

 There are three ways to incorporate Service-Learning into your EFSC experience:

 SOW/Service-Learning courses are listed in the EFSC Class Schedule and course catalog using the course prefix "SOW".
 These are dedicated, stand-alone courses with Service-Learning already built into them.
-A brief overview of each course is listed below plus you can view the current term's course list as a PDF.
+A brief overview of each course is listed below.

 |SOW 1051, 1052 and 1053||